-If equipped, the Fischer Panda 12 kW diesel generator provides power to your boat's electrical system through the AC Main Breaker Panel.
+If equipped, the Fischer Panda 12KW diesel generator powers your boats electrical system through the AC Main Breaker Panel.
 Connections to the AC electrical system are made through the slide selector switch on the AC panel.
-There is a remote operation panel also located on the 120V AC MDP panel on the port side of the cabin.
+There is a remote operation panel also located on the 120V AC main distribution panel on the port side of the cabin.